microsoft/onefuzz/docs/getting-started.md

 $
 ```

-From here, you can use Onefuzz.
+From here, you can use OneFuzz.

 ## Creating Worker Pools

-Onefuzz distributes tasks to pools of workers, and manages workers using [VM Scalesets](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/).
+OneFuzz distributes tasks to pools of workers, and manages workers using [VM Scalesets](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/).

 To create a pool: